 Maintenance can last for as much or as little time as the judge decides.
 Maintenance can even last permanently.3

 The judge can also protect (reserve) your right to future support, regardless of whether or not the judge gives you maintenance right now.
-This reservation to file for future support can last for half the “length of your marriage,” which is defined as the time between the date of the marriage and the date of separation.
-For example, if you were married for ten years, your right to file for support in the future would be reserved for five years.4
+This reservation to file for future support can last for half the length of your marriage, which is defined as the time between the date of the marriage and the date of separation.
+For example, if you were married for ten years before you separated, your right to file for support in the future would be reserved for five years.
+However, if you later decide that you want to file for support, you must prove that there has been a substantial (“material’) change of circumstances before the judge will even consider ordering support.4

 - how much you and your spouse are each responsible for the end of the marriage; and